jgaa/restc-cpp/doc/Tutorial.md

     }).get();
 ```

-## Use an existing thread in stead of a worker thread
+## Use an existing thread in stead of a new worker thread

 This example is slightly more advanced.
 Here we take
 responsibility to run the io-service used internally by